 In this Walt Disney World park ticket guide, we present the pros and cons of different tickets so you can make an informed decision about which options are best for your family.
 We’ll break down everything you need to know about the complexities of Walt Disney World tickets, and by the end of this post, you’ll know way more than you ever thought there was to know about park tickets!

-In addition to ParkSavers, we recommend Get Away Today.
-They also provide exceptional service and great savings.
-The only downsides to Get Away Today are that their tickets require more advance notice for processing, and that what you receive is a ticket voucher (it still can be linked to My Disney Experience for FastPass+); you will need to pick up the actual ticket when you arrive at Walt Disney World.
+In addition to ParkSavers, we recommend Get Away Today and are Official Ticket Center.
+Both also provide exceptional service and great savings.
+The only downsides are that their tickets require more advance notice for processing, and that what you receive is a ticket voucher (it still can be linked to My Disney Experience for FastPass+); you will need to pick up the actual ticket when you arrive at Walt Disney World.

 There aren’t many Disney ticket sellers that are actually legitimate, so be careful if you find a deal elsewhere.
 The 4 sellers we mention in this article are the ones that have the best reputations and offer the biggest discounts.
 If you find a better deal somewhere else, well…you know what they say about when something sounds too good to be true!